With the number of podcasts growing by the day, you might be wondering, should I start a podcast for my personal brand or business?

 Probably not recently.
 Maybe even never.

-The average view duration on my videos on average is 4 minutes.
+The average view duration on my videos that range from on average is 4 minutes.

 But with podcasts, 80% of people listen to all or most of each podcast episode – now that’s spectacular, and something you need to jump on.